-Push "CD" to switch from radio or cassette operation to compact disc operation.
-If the audio system is off, you can turn on the compact disc player by pushing "CD".
-In both cases, a disc must already be loaded in the player.
+Push "CD" while in radio or cassette mode to switch to compact disc mode.
+If the audio system is off, pressing "CD" will turn on the compact disc player.
+A disc must be loaded in the player.

 When the audio is set into compact disc operation, the display shows the track or, track and disc number currently being played.